galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 ---
 If you have more than 5 years of experience working with frontend, probably you have worked with many different technologies (server render web app, plain javascript, JQuery, React, Angular, Vue) or a mix of them for doing the same thing, render a web page.

-Let's take a look on how approaches changes throughout the years.
+Let's take a look at how approaches change throughout the years.

 ## The startup tale

-No one start a new business or a new startup project with some old or deprecated technology, everyone choose the top technologies of the moment that the team has knowledge.
+No one starts a new business or a new startup project with some old or deprecated technology, everyone chooses the top technologies of the moment that the team knows.

 Consider we are building our new startup back to 2005.
 Our app does a lot of cool things, one of them is to show a list of heroes, like the following:

 ![Heroes list](/assets/heroes-list.png "Heroes list")

-**_Server rendering_**
+_**Server rendering**_

 At that time PHP was the one, and we could render our pages on the server easily, so this was our choice to start our project.